Passion-Over-Pain/CheckIT/README.md

 ## Project Overview

-This Learning Management System (LMS) Android application was developed to support streamlined task management for students within an academic environment.
+This Android application was developed to support streamlined task management for students within an academic environment.
 The application features a role-based login system, enabling three distinct user types—Admin, Instructor, and Student—to access specific functionalities tailored to their roles.

 - **Admins** can manage core academic entities including student records, module data, and instructor accounts.
 - **Instructors** are able to create and assign academic tasks to students.